ANI2707/Restaurant-app/Day1/README.md

  - Install @reduxjs/toolkit and react-redux

  - Build our store
- - Coonect our store to our app
+ - Connect our store to our app
  - Slice (cartSlice)
  - dispatch(action)
  - selector